-Since 1998, OCRF has awarded 237 grants totaling $65 million for ovarian cancer research to top scientists at more than 60 leading medical centers.
+Since 1998, OCRF has awarded 255 grants totaling nearly $70 million for ovarian cancer research to top scientists at 69 leading medical centers.
 We invest our dollars wisely, supporting the best ovarian cancer research in the nation.

 OCRF-funded projects have led to significant advances in such areas as early detection, diagnosis, genetics, prevention, treatments, and enhancing quality of life.
 In just the past year, OCRF funded researchers have: